MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-node-networking.md

 ## Ingress controllers

 During deployment of a target cluster, a `HAProxy`-based load balancer resource is created.
 The load balancer is configured to distribute traffic to the pods in your service on a given port.
-The load balancer only works at layer 4: the Service is unaware of the actual applications, and it can't make any additional routing considerations.
+The load balancer only works at layer 4 that means the Service is unaware of the actual applications, and it can't make any additional routing considerations.

 Ingress controllers work at layer 7 and can use more intelligent rules to distribute application traffic.
 A common use of an Ingress controller is to route HTTP traffic to different applications based on the inbound URL.